-The 23-hectare Islamic Civilization Park is situated on the Wan Man Island, which houses 21 beautiful replicas of some of the world’s famous Islamic structures, including the Taj Mahal and Al-Hambra Citadel in Spain.
+The 23-hectare Islamic Civilization Park is situated on Wan Man Island, which houses 21 beautiful replicas of some of the world’s famous Islamic structures, including the Taj Mahal and Al-Hambra Citadel in Spain.

 Surf at Batu Burok Beach

 Experience the ultimate beach getaway and surf at Batu Burok Beach.
-Besides jet-skiing, tourists visit the beach to watch professional surfers ride its crazy waves, or even learn how to surf.
+Besides jet-skiing, tourists visit the beach to watch professional surfers ride its crazy waves or even learn how to surf.

 Explore Fireflies Sanctuary & Penarik Fishing Village

-A lot of tourists are awed of how picturesque this fishing village is.
+A lot of tourists are awed by how picturesque this fishing village is.
 One of the most exciting things to do here is having a relaxing picnic, paddling along the river, witnessing thousands of fireflies dancing in the mangroves, and enjoying the scenic beach view.

 It is suggested to bring an insect repellant, cap, umbrella, and bottled water.

 Dine at Madam Bee’s Kitchen